AndersonEnergyLab-Cornell/slurm_tutorial/README.md

 ## Hopper
 Homepage: https://www.cac.cornell.edu/wiki/index.php?title=Hopper_Cluster
 You will be able to find all the basic information about Hopper from the homepage.
-Some of the following information is taken from the homepage
+Some of the following information is taken from the homepage.

 We are sharing this cluster with several groups, so there is a google doc to help us communicate with each and planning our job submission accordingly: https://docs.google.com/spreadsheets/d/1eZZJYHK_LbwlbSAHN-icJT7H-2FuSoEnRMCIcPNX2GA/edit#gid=0